• Home

 For best results, store in an airtight container at room temperature for 3-5 days.

-Sourdough banana bread bread can be frozen for up to 3 months, however, the streusel will be significantly softer after being thawed.
+These can be frozen for up to 3 months; however, the streusel will be significantly softer after being thawed.
 It will be very yummy still, though!

 Top tip